Global Data Privacy Laws and Employee Wellness Programs

 As mentioned above, global data protection laws are not the only consideration that health and wellness providers need to be aware of.
 Another consideration when deciding where to store private data is the type of geographic location in which the data will be housed.
 Natural disasters and inclement weather pose serious risks to the quality of protection and accessibility your data receives.
 Wind, water, fire, and other natural elements can destroy data centers just as they destroy other commodities and operations.
 The ideal data storage center, then, would not only be able to house all data in a single location, while remaining compliant with global privacy laws, but also be able to do so with minimal potential for destruction from natural disaster.

-This is one of the reasons that CoreHealth Technologies offers employee wellness data storage in Kelowna, BC, Canada.
+This is one of the reasons that CoreHealth Technologies offers employee health data storage in Kelowna, BC, Canada.
 The data is stored in a small city with world-class infrastructure.
 As a result, we have been able to consolidate and manage employee wellness data, in a single location, for global companies with locations around North America and Europe to run successful employee wellness plans.

 CoreHealth’s gigacenter is located in a stable mountain zone, away from earthquake, hurricane, tornado, and severe weather.
 It has one of the lowest risks in the world for natural disasters and is far away from earthquake fault lines.

-The combination of our location in a safe zone in Canada, with data privacy laws that are compliant with the EU’s new stricter regulations, make us an ideal partner for companies with multi-national wellness programs looking to make the step to a greater, more impactful programming.
+The combination of our location in a safe zone in Canada, with data privacy laws that are compliant with the EU’s regulations, make us an ideal partner for companies with multi-national wellness programs looking to make the step to a greater, more impactful programming.